A guide for Turnip Cultivation:

-Propagation in Turnip Cultivation:- Propagation of Turnips is done by seeds.
+Propagation of Turnips:- Propagation of Turnips is done by seeds.

 To get a normal supply of tender turnip roots, the sowing ought to be reversed and done at 15 or even 20 days interval.
 The seed rate of 3 to 4 kg/ha is advised.
 Actually, seeds rate varies from variety to variety.
 Turnip is a generally developed over the ridge to facilitate decent root growth.
 Sowing should be done either by hand or from seed drills.
 The seeds are sometimes mixed with fine ash or sand to facilitate uniform sowing.
 The seeds of tropical varieties have been sown at a spacing of 30 cm x 10 cm.In hills, sowing is done from March to May.